Muriwai Beach and Gannet Colony

 The Muriwai gannett community has grown from a small settlement of 50 pairs to over 1000 couples.
 The gannets are flourishing here for the moment despite the dangers of living on the mainland, near humans and dogs.

-We explored the Gannet Colony for quite some time, basically mesmerized by the Gannets taking off, landing, finding their chicks, and then repeating the pattern.
+We explored the Gannet Colony for quite some time, and we were basically mesmerized by the Gannets’ taking off, landing, finding their chicks, and then repeating the pattern.

 Nothing, however, will replace the experience of standing in the wind, hearing the gannets, and watching them soar right up close.

-The morning light helped make this experience all the more magical.
-Later in the day, I realized I took 862 photos at the Gannet Colony.
+The morning light made this experience all the more magical.
+Later in the day, I realized I had taken 862 photos at the Gannet Colony.

 Muriwai Beach

-The beach was coming alive later in the morning.
-The surfers arrived eying out the nice waves and the next thrill.
+The beach came alive later in the morning.
+The surfers arrived, eyeing the nice waves and the next thrill.
 Several groups of kids and parents lined the beach for surfing and swimming lessons.

-We realized how ocean life is an integral part of growing up in New Zealand and loved watching the kids with competitive spirits working through several drills right there on the beach.
+We realized how integral ocean life is to growing up in New Zealand and loved watching the kids, who were in competitive spirits, work through several drills right there on the beach.

-We walked along the beach, witnessed life unfold on this beautiful morning, sat on the beach for a while, and took in the atmosphere.
+We walked along the beach, witnessed life unfold on this beautiful morning, sat there for a while, and took in the atmosphere.

 Back in Lucas Heights, a BBQ lunch was awaiting us.
-Lucas joined in and this meant all members of the Duley gang were in one spot at the same time and we could do family photos.
+Lucas joined in, which meant all members of the Duley gang were in one spot at the same time, and we could take family photos.

-It seems on the North Island of New Zealand, you are never far from a beach and we wrapped up the day visiting another one.
-To make it a full it a full day, dinner was at Mairangi Bay where we had fish and chips.
+On the North Island of New Zealand, you are never far from a beach, and we wrapped up the day visiting another one.
+To make it a full day, dinner was at Mairangi Bay, where we had fish and chips.

-In the afternoon Leighton and I went with Sharon’s brother to pick up a used piano which I ended up playing for most of the evening while everyone else play a board game.
-A perfect way to end the day.
+In the afternoon, Leighton and I went with Sharon’s brother to pick up a used piano, which I ended up playing for most of the evening while everyone else played a board game.
+It was a perfect way to end the day.

 It was one of those unforgettable and very special travel days.
-Thanks, Josh, Hannah, and Karen for joining us on our trip to Muriwai Beach and to Sharon and Leighton for creating this ‘hub’ for us which has been the base for so many adventures.
+Thanks to Josh, Hannah, and Karen for joining us on our trip to Muriwai Beach and to Sharon and Leighton for creating this ‘hub’ for us, which has been the base for so many adventures.

 The photos in this article are made using a Fujifilm X-Pro2.
 Lenses: XF 14mm f/2.8 R - XF 23mm f/1.4 R - XF 35mm f/1.4 R - XF 90mm f/2 R LM WR (links to my camera and lens reviews).
 Editing was done in Capture One Express.
 I used Fujifilm film simulations for some of the photos.